 - To prevent your corgi’s coat from matting or tangling, you’ll need to brush your corgi at least two or three times a week.

-- To remove loose and dead hairs from your corgi’s undercoat, you can use a slicker brush.
+- To remove loose and dead hairs from your corgi’s undercoat, you can use a Butter Comb.

-- To remove loose and dead hairs from the topcoat, go over your corgi with a wire pin brush or comb.
+- To remove loose and dead hairs from the topcoat, go over your corgi with a wire pin brush.

 Ways To Keep Your Corgi Cool In The Summer

 If you’re still worried about your dog being too hot in the summer heat, here are some things you can do to keep them cool and comfortable:

 1. You can provide them with cool treats such as frozen kongs or put ice cubes in their water bowl to promote hydration and keep their body temperature down.

 2. You can provide them with plenty of shade, keep a fan blowing across them, and put down a wet towel for them lay on.
 Some owners like to use cooling vests such as these to keep their dogs cool when they are in the sun/heat.

 3. Corgis usually require several hours of dedicated exercise each day.
 You can choose to exercise them only in the early morning or late evenings when the sun is down.
 This will protect their paw pads from blistering and keep their core temperature down.

 Always check the temperature of the ground with the back of your hand before taking your dog on a walk.
 If you can comfortably leave the back of your hand on the pavement for 5 seconds or more, then it should be safe for your dog’s sensative paw pads.

 4. You can always ask a professional groomer about scissor trimming your dog’s coat.
 If possible, it is always best to let them go all-natural and just keep up on their weekly grooming.

 Remember: A well-educated and professional groomer should NEVER recommend shaving your corgi.